ralphcomplido/accounting-app/docs/concepts/authentication.md

 #### Directives

 - `showLoggedIn` and `hideLoggedIn` will show or hide an element based on the user's logged-in status.
-- `showByRoles` and `hideByRoles` will show or hide an element based on the user's roles.
+- `showByPermissions` and `showByPermissions` will show or hide an element based on the user's roles and/or claims.

-See [this article](../common-scenarios/working-with-roles#using-roles-on-the-front-end) for more details on using these to evaluate roles.
+See [working with roles](../common-scenarios/working-with-roles#using-roles-on-the-front-end) or [working with claims](../common-scenarios/custom-claims.md) for more details on using these to evaluate roles or claims.

 ## Managing Refresh Tokens/Devices